jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This book will teach you how to upgrade our society to the glorious Internet Age.
 Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our way of life will be a compelling story for your grandkids to one day watch on Netflix.

-To live it for real, all you have to do is realize politics isn't a show to watch, but a game well worth playing.
+But you have to make it happen first.
+To start, all you have to do is realize politics isn't a show to watch, but a game well worth playing.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)